dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/README.md

 Checklist:
 : The purpose of each link and button is clear
 : No broken or internal-only links
-: Navigation menus on more than 1 page are in the same order : Buttons on more than 1 page are labelled consistently : Button icons have a text alternative
+: Navigation menus on more than one page are in the same order : Buttons on more than one page are labelled consistently : Button icons have a text alternative
 : Buttons and links use the correct tags or roles
 Guidance: